hootenholler/Project-1-Mockup-to-Website/README.md

 Project-1-Mockup-to-Website
 ===========================

-This repository holds the file required for Assignment 1 of the Udacity Front End Developer Nano-degree
+This repository holds the files required for Assignment 1 of the Udacity Front End Developer Nano-degree.